khoffLSU/rpcontacts/README.md

 At the end of this project a functional contact book application will created allowing storage, retrival and management of contact information.

 [Url for the tutorial](https://realpython.com/contact-book-python-textual/)

+# Step 1: Create the Contact Book’s App With Textual

+In this first step, you’ll create a minimal TUI application to provide the foundation on which you’ll start to build the contact book.
+You’ll also create the required project structure.